Aerobrid/ML-Risk-Github-PR-Bot-App/README.md

 A lightweight platform that analyzes code changes and posts risk assessments to pull requests.
 It consists of three main components:

-- Backend (`backend/DeploymentRisk.Api`): .NET 10 Web API that handles GitHub App authentication, webhooks, model management, and risk scoring.
+- Backend (`backend/DeploymentRisk.Api`): .NET 10 Web API that handles GitHub App authentication, webhooks, model management, and risk scoring
-- Frontend (`frontend/deployment-risk-ui`): Angular UI for browsing repositories, models, and the dashboard.
+- Frontend (`frontend/deployment-risk-ui`): Angular UI for browsing repositories, models, and the dashboard
-- ML service (`ml-service`): FastAPI Python service used to host, train, upload, and serve ML models for risk scoring.
+- ML service (`ml-service`): FastAPI Python service used to host, train, and serve ML models for risk scoring

 ## Goals

 - Create neat personal PR assistant
-- Learn about GitHub webhooks and run risk assessments on PRs.
+- Learn about GitHub webhooks and run risk assessments on PRs
-- Allow local and containerized development of the backend, frontend, and ML service through docker-compose.
+- Allow local and containerized development of the backend, frontend, and ML service through docker-compose
 - Train ML model for Risk Score analysis/prediction
 - Learn about Angular + ASP.NET Core in the process